nosqlbench/nosqlbench-docs/docs/services/docs/bindings/funcref_conversion.md

 Conversion functions simply allow values of one type to be converted to another type in an obvious way.

+## ByteBufferSizedHashed

+Create a ByteBuffer from a long input based on a provided size function.
+As a 'Sized' function, the first argument is a function which determines the size of the resulting ByteBuffer.
+As a 'Hashed' function, the input value is hashed again before being used as value.

+- long -> ByteBufferSizedHashed(int: size) -> java.nio.ByteBuffer
+  - *example:* `ByteBufferSizedHashed(16)`
+  - *Functionally identical to HashedtoByteBuffer(16) but using dynamic sizing implementation*
+  - *example:* `ByteBufferSizedHashed(HashRange(10, 14))`
+  - *Create a ByteBuffer with variable limit (10 to 14)*

+- long -> ByteBufferSizedHashed(Object: sizeFunc) -> java.nio.ByteBuffer

 ## DigestToByteBuffer

 Computes the digest of the ByteBuffer on input and stores it in the output ByteBuffer.
 The digestTypes available are: MD2 MD5 SHA-1 SHA-224 SHA-256 SHA-384 SHA-512 SHA3-224 SHA3-256 SHA3-384 SHA3-512